Irvine White Shaker (BOC): Painted drawer box, thick door finish but warped panels

 - Hinges and cleats that must be attached separately and add time to the assembly as well as room for mistakes by the builder

 Best Online Cabinets delivers another unit that utilizes the storage space within the box of the unit better than the cabinets we have reviewed from other distributors.
 Unfortunately, the Irvine lacks ANY instructions and has warped side panels, which make for a messy look and place the overall quality of the unit into a questionable place.
+Parts that are breaking do not inspire confidence in this product.
 So while we do find several positive aspects of the Irvine White Shaker, the overall quality is sub-par and we would recommend going with another unit from BOC.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.